 We are working with urban and rural communities, economic development agencies and institutions to develop new producer controlled marketing, processing and distribution systems for locally grown organic and natural foods.
 Our goal is to compete on price and quality with natural and organic foods that are imported into Omaha, Council Bluffs and Lincoln.
-We would appreciate an opportunity to introduce ourselves and talk with you about sustainable agriculture, including:
+We would appreciate an opportunity to introduce ourselves and talk with you about sustainable business practices, including:

 • Fair wages and safe working conditions for field and packinghouse workers